robinmanuelthiel/xamarinworkshop/README.md

 ## Contribution
 I don't like creating workshops all on my own and am far from being perfect.
 So this workshop is all about contribution!

 All information that I try to provide here are state of the art as I write this workshop but technology change over time.
 Although I try to keep this workshop up-to-date, there always might be something outdated.
-In addition, this workshop is based on my personal knowledge, which means that is not perfect.
+In addition, this workshop is based on my personal knowledge, which means that it's not perfect.
 If you know something better, have a good idea or want to correct something, please feel free to create a pull request.
 This workshop is getting better with every single contribution!

 Thank you ❤️